-- Recommendation 2021-3: Early Input on Regulatory Alternatives.
-This recommendation addresses when and how agencies should solicit input on alternatives to rules under consideration before issuing notices of proposed rulemaking.
-Among other things, it provides targeted measures for agencies to obtain input from knowledgeable persons in ways that are cost-effective and equitable and that maximize the likelihood of obtaining diverse, useful responses. - Recommendation 2021-4: Virtual Hearings in Agency Adjudication.
-This recommendation addresses the use of virtual hearings, in which one or more participants attend remotely using a personal computer or mobile device, in agency adjudications.
-Virtual hearings have become increasingly common in agency adjudications, especially during the COVID-19 pandemic, but they can pose unique logistical challenges and raise questions of accessibility, transparency, privacy, and data security.
-The recommendation identifies best practices for improving existing virtual-hearing programs and establishing new ones when appropriate. - Recommendation 2021-5, Clarifying Statutory Access to Judicial Review of Agency Action urges Congress to enact a cross-cutting statute that addresses certain recurring technical problems in statutory provisions governing judicial review of agency action that may cause unfairness, inefficiency, or unnecessary litigation.
-It also offers drafting principles for Congress when it writes new or amends existing judicial review statutes. - Recommendation 2021-6: Public Access to Agency Adjudicative Proceedings.
+- Recommendation 2022-1: Contractors in Rulemaking.
+This recommendation identifies best practices for managing contractors that assist agencies in the rulemaking process.
+It recommends that agencies clearly delineate responsibility between contractors and agency staff, provide proper oversight of contractors, and ensure transparency in connection with the agency's contractual activities. - Recommendation 2022-2: Improving Notice of Regulatory Changes.
+This recommendation offers best practices for agencies to ensure that members of the public receive effective notice of regulatory changes, focusing especially on the needs of parties with limited resources to monitor agency actions.
+It recommends that agencies consider a variety of possible strategies for improving notice of regulatory changes, including designing agency websites to provide clear notice of regulatory changes, publicizing regulatory changes through social media and email lists, and providing direct notice of regulatory changes to those affected by them. - Recommendation 2022-3: Automated Legal Guidance at Federal Agencies.
+This recommendation identifies best practices for agencies to use when designing and updating automated tools, such as interactive chatbots and virtual assistants, to provide legal guidance to the public.
+It addresses factors agencies should consider in deciding whether to utilize automated legal guidance tools, how agencies that utilize those tools can ensure that the information they provide is accurate and current, and how agencies can ensure that recipients of such guidance understand its limitations and do not rely on it to their detriment. - Recommendation 2021-6: Public Access to Agency Adjudicative Proceedings.
 This recommendation identifies best practices regarding when and how federal agencies provide public access to adjudicative proceedings.
 Within the legal framework established by federal law, it identifies factors agencies should consider when determining whether to open or close particular proceedings.
 It also offers best practices to promote public access to proceedings that agencies open to the public and recommends that agencies make the policies governing public access readily available. - Recommendation 2021-7: Public Availability of Inoperative Agency Guidance Documents.
 This recommendation identifies for agencies best practices for maintaining public access to agency guidance documents that are no longer in effect-that is, inoperative guidance documents.
 It addresses factors agencies should consider in deciding whether to include certain types of inoperative guidance documents on their websites; steps agencies can take to make it easier for members of the public to find the inoperative guidance documents in which they are interested; and what labels and explanations agencies should use to ensure that the public can readily understand the context and significance of particular inoperative guidance documents.